 Get the driver’s name, license number, contact, and insurance company information.
 If more than one party is involved in the accident, get the same information from others.
 Give your information to the other driver.
 Be aware that the other driver’s insurance company may begin to contact you right away.

 Another driver’s insurance company is not interested in protecting your rights.
 Insurers will use your statements against you if possible.
-In this situation, it is best to decline to provide information and let them know you plan to consult with an attorney first.
+In this situation, it is best to decline to provide information and let them know you plan to consult with an auto injury attorney first.
 We offer a free case review, so you know where you stand after being in an accident and whether you need to hire legal counsel going forward.

 Contact Your Insurance Company